-If you are thinking about becoming a Certified or Licensed Residential Appraiser, the first step is to obtain an Appraiser Trainee License.
+If you are thinking about becoming a Certified or Licensed Residential Appraiser, the first step is to obtain an Appraiser Trainee Authorization.
 Through this designation and your training you’ll learn about the role of the appraiser and work alongside a supervising appraiser.
 Your supervisor will teach you appraisal practices and approved techniques for assembling information about the property, analyzing this data, and developing opinions of value.

 - Citizen of the United States or a lawfully admitted alien

 - 18 years of age or older